 - 9.1 Testing Facilities-testing will be conducted in a manner that assures adherence to all standards of confidentiality of test specimen collection, test results, and release of records, assures the privacy of a tested employee is protected, assures a high degree of accuracy and reliability, and utilizes techniques, equipment, and laboratory facilities which have been approved by the U.S. Department of Health and Human Services (DHSS) and the DOT.
 Testing may be conducted at any including laboratory facilities or field specimen collection sites, deemed to achieve the testing requirements. necessary - 9.2 Drug Testing-an initial drug screen will be conducted on each specimen as per the procedures in 49 CFR Part 40 of the federal regulations (Part 40 is available for review upon request).
 The test will be considered positive if the amounts present are above the minimum thresholds established in 49 CFR Part 40.
-In the event of a positive result, the applicant or covered employee will have 72 hours in which to request a confirmatory gas chromatography/mass spectrometry (GC/MS) test. - 9.3 Alcohol Testing-testing for the presence of alcohol will be conducted by a certified BAT using an approved EBT.
-In limited circumstances, generally involving an accident, alcohol testing may be performed at the accident site by law enforcement personnel trained in the use of and utilizing an approved EBT.
+In the event of a positive result, the applicant or covered employee will have 72 hours in which to request a confirmatory gas chromatography/mass spectrometry (GC/MS) test.

-- 9.4 Test Results-the laboratory and/or BAT will use procedures to ensure that all drug and/or alcohol test results are attributed to the correct safety-sensitive employee. - 9.5 Confidentiality/Access To Records-the City will take appropriate measures to ensure that the confidentiality of test results and access to records are strictly maintained.
-Test results and records may be released only under the following circumstances: - 9.51 release of information or copies of records to third parties as directed by specific, written instruction from the employee; - 9.52 as pertaining to the proceeds of a lawsuit, grievance, or other proceeding initiated by or on behalf of the tested employee; - 9.53 upon written request from any employee relating to his/her test; - 9.54 to the National Transportation Safety Board investigating any accident involving transit system vehicles/employees; - 9.55 as requested by DOT or any DOT agency with regulatory authority over the City or any of its employees.
+- 9.3 Dilute Specimens-a valid specimen is one that meets the requirements of normally concentrated urine.
+If a specimen falls outside of those ranges it is classified as a dilute specimen.
+If the MRO informs that a positive drug test was dilute, the test will be treated as a verified positive.
+If the MRO informs that a negative drug test was dilute, the employee will be immediately sent back to the laboratory for retesting.
+This second test will become the test of record and no retesting will occur. - 9.4 Alcohol Testing-testing for the presence of alcohol will be conducted by a certified BAT using an approved EBT.
+In limited circumstances, generally involving an accident, alcohol testing may be performed at the accident site by law enforcement personnel trained in the use of and utilizing an approved EBT. - 9.5 Test Results-the laboratory and/or BAT will use procedures to ensure that all drug and/or alcohol test results are attributed to the correct safety-sensitive employee. - 9.6 Confidentiality/Access To Records-the City will take appropriate measures to ensure that the confidentiality of test results and access to records are strictly maintained.
+Test results and records may be released only under the following circumstances: - 9.61 release of information or copies of records to third parties as directed by specific, written instruction from the employee; - 9.62 as pertaining to the proceeds of a lawsuit, grievance, or other proceeding initiated by or on behalf of the tested employee; - 9.63 upon written request from any employee relating to his/her test; - 9.64 to the National Transportation Safety Board investigating any accident involving transit system vehicles/employees; - 9.65 as requested by DOT or any DOT agency with regulatory authority over the City or any of its employees.